apache/trafficcontrol/docs/source/api/v5/servers.rst

 	.. deprecated:: 3.0
 		This field is deprecated and will be removed in a future API version.
 Operators should migrate this data into the ``interfaces`` property of the server.

-:physLocationId: An integral, unique identifier for the physical location where the server resides
+:physicalLocationID: An integral, unique identifier for the physical location where the server resides
-:profileNames:   List of :ref:`profile-name` of the :term:`Profiles` that shall be used by this server
+:profiles:   List of :ref:`profile-name` of the :term:`Profiles` that shall be used by this server
 :rack:           An optional string indicating "server rack" location
 :statusId:       The integral, unique identifier of the status of this server